AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 introducing special constructors taking aggregate values as paramters.
 However, this quickly leads to the need of creating a lot of extra attributes for all situations.
-In light of the added complexity, and the fact that we can provide means to acheive desired optimization when needed, it didn't look like the right trade-off.
+In light of the added complexity, and the fact that we can provide means to achieve desired optimization when needed, it didn't look like the right trade-off.

 Drawbacks